Bergen Aquarium: Stunning Fish Portraits

 Bleke salmon

-Bleke is a unique kind of salmon known to live in the Byglandsfjorden in Setedalen.
-That’s a landlocked North-Atlantic salmon that spends its entire life in freshwater.
+Bleke is a unique type of salmon known to inhabit the Byglandsfjorden in Setedalen.
+That’s a landlocked North Atlantic salmon that spends its entire life in freshwater.
 The Bleke is an elegant salmon with a unique spotted pattern on its body, and according to experts, it has inhabited the Byglandsfjorden for more than 9,000 years.

 Thornback Ray